 Senior’s Discount Cards, Pensioner and Health Cards

 There are a considerable number of discounts available in many countries for their retired or older residents.
 Be aware thought that some cards provide varying benefits.
 Where the response for one card is that there are no discounts for that item another card can provide significant discounts.
 They can be for travel e.g. bus train, ferry, for health costs and car registration and many more other tings.
 Most councils in Australia have discounts on rates for pensioners and the electricity companies provide a seniors discount on electricity accounts.
 The benefits usually don’t happen automatically so keep asking each time you pay and mention each card you hope to get a benefit from.
 For some expenses you will need to register the claim for the benefit providing the card info before you can get the benefit and they usually don’t backdate or refund for periods where they were not notified.

-You may be eligible for discounts using a senior’s card or other similar card depending on your circumstances.
+You may be eligible for discounts from a lot of other places too by showing your senior’s / pension card.
 In Australia you can go to this Government web site to check eligibility.
 You can search for businesses claiming to provide the Australian senior’s discounts on this government web site.
 Even McDonalds will give you a free coffee if you buy a burger and have a seniors card and don’t forget to ask Red Rooster for a seniors discount too.

 A word of caution: it is only cheaper with the discount if the bottom line charge is less than a competitor!